Register now for Urban Nature as a Health Resource: Evidence to Action on Feb 5-6. http://t.co/mEy5qAInWR— Hixon Center (@hixoncenter) January 8, 2015

 This specialization applies the concepts of traditional ecology to urban ecosystems and seeks to understand how they compare to undeveloped environments.
 Most of the world’s inhabitants live in cities, and that proportion is growing daily.
 Thus, urban ecosystems are the ones people interact with directly most of the time.
 Urban ecosystems encompass all of the elements of rural areas, but include large human populations and their associated built environments.
 As a result, urban ecology must integrate classical ecology with other fields, including engineering, architecture, anthropology, economics, and law.

-Five to seven grant awards ranging from $5,000 - $7,000 are available to Yale FES students interested in conducting natural and social science research, education & outreach projects for the following topic areas:
+Five grant awards ranging from $5,000 - $7,000 are available to Yale FES students interested in conducting natural and social science research, education & outreach projects for the following topic areas:

 Gaboury Benoit Colleen Murphy-Dunning